-- the notice* an insurer must send you when making a credit-based decision that harms your ability to get or keep insurance or requires you to pay a higher premium; and
+- The notice* an insurer must send you when making a credit-based decision that harms your ability to get or keep insurance or requires you to pay a higher premium.

 * The notice must include a description of up to four primary factors that influenced the action taken by the insurer.
 Generalized terms such as "poor credit rating" are not sufficient.

 Insurers must use the disclosure form (CD-1) adopted by the Commissioner or an equivalent disclosure form filed prior to use with TDI.
-The CD-1 is available at www.tdi.state.tx.us/company/pccrdtds.html or by calling 1-800-252-3439 .
-Additional information regarding insurers’ use of credit information is available at www.tdi.state.tx.us/commish/credit.html .
+The CD-1 is also available by calling 800-252-3439.
+Additional information regarding insurers' use of credit information is available.

 What you should know about enforcing your rights

-- download or complete a complaint form on line from the TDI website at http://www.tdi.state.tx.us; or
+- Download or complete a complaint form on line from the TDI website at https://www.tdi.texas.gov

 36. RIGHT TO SUE.
 If an insurance company violates your rights, you may be able to sue that company in court, including small claims court, with or without an attorney.